lovehumanity/lovehumanity.github.io/_posts/2022/2022-02-19-Meditation.md

 [Here](https://www.youtube.com/watch?v=QRSlzULFWpM) is the video from Bob Sanders on how to Meditate correctly who works with The Great White Brotherhood and [here](https://thegreatwhitebrotherhood.org/lessons/meditation/) is an article on their website on how to meditate and the key benefits of meditation.

+If you need any guidance on anything related to spirituality then please do reach out to either me via email - my email is chrisisamazing@protonmail.com or The Great White Brotherhood (who have a contact page on their website)

 Related Articles: